Church of St Mary and St Hardulph, Breedon on the Hill

 The Priory Church of St Mary and St Hardulph is the Church of England parish church of Breedon on the Hill, Leicestershire, England.
-The church has also been known as Breedon Priory and as the Holy Hill Monastery.
+The church has also been known as Breedon Priory.

-The church was founded as a monastery in the 7th century, and contains the largest collection, and some of the finest examples, of Anglo-Saxon sculptures.
+The present church, which had been preceded by a minster (an Anglo-Saxon monastery) from the 7th century, contains the largest collection, and some of the finest examples, of Anglo-Saxon sculptures.
 It also contains a notable family pew and Renaissance-era church monuments to the Shirley family, who bought the manor of Breedon after it was surrendered to the Crown in 1539 during the Dissolution of the Monasteries.
 The largest of these monuments is for Sir George Shirley.
 It was made over 20 years before his death and includes a life-sized skeleton carved in alabaster.

 The church stands on the top of Breedon Hill, within the remains of an Iron Age hill fort called The Bulwarks.
 The hill is flanked to the south by the 400 houses of Breedon on the Hill village, and encroached on the east by Breedon Quarry.
 Breedon church is a nationally important building, with a Grade I listing for its exceptional architectural interest.

 History

-Holy Hill Monastery
+Breedon Minster

-The church was founded as a monastery in about 676 on the site of the Bulwarks hill fort and a hermitage.
-The church was founded by Æthelred of Mercia, third son of Penda of Mercia (who ruled until 706) according to the Anglo-Saxon Chronicle.
-The land was given by Friduricus with the stipulation that Headda would be made the abbot.
-Friduricus is a candidate for the four saints who are interred here, possibly in a now-buried crypt.
+A minster (an Anglo-Saxon monastery) was founded in about 675 on the site of an Iron Age hill fort known as the Bulwarks.
+Consent was given by King Æthelred of Mercia, third son of Penda of Mercia (who ruled until 704 according to the Anglo-Saxon Chronicle).
+The land was given by the princeps Frithuric (Latin Frethericus) with the stipulation that Hædda would be made the abbot.
+Frithuric is a candidate for the four saints who may have been buried here.
+The site of the Anglo-Saxon church, buildings and cemetery has never been fully determined but has probably now been lost to twentieth-century quarrying.

-The hagiography of the Secgan Manuscript, On the Resting-Places of the Saints, records that the other three saints buried in Breedon-on-the-Hill are Anglo-Saxon saints Eardwulf of Northumbria, Beonna of Breedon and Cotta of Breedon.
+The Peterborough Chronicle of Hugh Candidus records that four saints were buried at Breedon-on-the-Hill - St Ærdulf (said in that document to be a king) and monks St Cotta, St Benna and St Fretheric.

-Headda was to become a Bishop of Lichfield and later, in 731, the monastery trained Tatwine to be its abbot, a position he held until 794.
-Tatwine was known for his rhyming riddles and for his later ascension to be Archbishop of Canterbury.
-The lands that supported the monastery were added to by King Æthelred of Mercia.
-In 1066, the manor of Breedon was given by William the Conqueror to the de Ferrers family, who later became the Earls of Derby.
-The Domesday Book in 1086 records that Henry de Ferrers held Breedon.
+Hædda was to become a Bishop of Lichfield and later the minster trained Tatwine, known for his rhyming riddles and for his later ascension to be Archbishop of Canterbury from 731 until his death in 734.
+The lands that supported the minster were added to by Frithuric and by a purchase from King Æthelred of Mercia.
+By the time of the Domesday Book in 1086 most of these lands were no longer held by the minster, and the manors surrounding Breedon had been given by William the Conqueror to the de Ferrers family, who later became the Earls of Derby, under the vill name of Tonge ('Tunge cum omnibus appendiciis').
+The book records that the tenant-in-chief was Henry de Ferrers.